m-a-h-e/m-a-h-e.github.io/index.md

   - Adadelta
   - Adam

-The Python package - implementing all the above components - can be found [here ...](https://github.com/m-a-h-e/numpy-neural-network)
+The Python package - implementing all the above Neural Network components - can be found [here ...](https://github.com/m-a-h-e/numpy-neural-network)